PabloJM21/sales-data-cluster-analysis/README.md

 ## Clustering Analysis Results
 I performed the analysis with 5 clusters for the two settings with and without orthogonal transformation.
 I found that the transformation effectively assigns one category to a cluster with more categories, while it would have been assigned to its own cluster otherwise.
 This allows for a more efficient way of using the clusters.
-So instead of piling many categories in the same cluster, these are split into two clusters.
+So instead of piling many categories in the same cluster, these are divided among two clusters.

 Clusters without transformation
 ![Clusters without transformation](/images/ED_clusters.png)